What Do I Put for Getting a Weapons Carry Permit?

 Rule closes 'gaps in coverage' for mental health, substance abuse treatment

-More than five years after a law was enacted to require parity in coverage of mental health and substance abuse treatment, the issued a final rule (PDF) on Friday that insurers and providers must follow to comply with the law.
+More than five years after a law was enacted to require parity in coverage of mental health and substance abuse treatment, the federal government issued a final rule (PDF) on Friday that insurers and providers must follow to comply with the law.
 The … Read more on ModernHealthcare.com